 Just as landscapes often suffer from being too green, seascapes have a problem when it comes to blue.

-In many ways this is worse than the green problem: blue is a primary color so you can only have as many shades of blue in your paintbox as the number of tubes of blue you carry.
-For me that means: chromatic black, ultramarine and radiant blue.
+In many ways this is worse than the green problem: blue is a primary color so you only have as many shades of blue in your paintbox as the number of tubes of blue you carry.
+For me that means chromatic black, ultramarine and radiant blue.

 So, in addition to reducing the overall color saturation, I started to reduce the amount of blue in my paintings.
 I did this by transposing all the colors on the color wheel about one half-step clockwise or counter-clockwise.
 That means the blues are pushed towards the purples or pulled back into the greens.